 The Hidden World of Oghuznama

-The current book has been expanded to include the Book of Proverbs (Atalar Sözü).
-Together the Book of Dede Qorqud and the Book of Proverbs make up The Holy Book of Oghuz.
-The more updated version of book with the full introduction in English will be available on 09.05.2022, and it can be purchased via Google Play (see link below).
+The current book includes the Book of Proverbs (Atalar Sözü) and the Book of Dede Qorqud, together they make up The Holy Book of Oghuz.
+The more updated version of book with the full introduction in English is available via Google Play (see link below).

 All proceeds from the sales will help to continue the restoration process.